 I'm here and the first week feels like a holiday.
 The weather is warm.
 I have that smug feeling that whilst everyone is back to work, I'm sightseeing, trying new food and experiencing new things.
 Then it hits me – what have I done, who do I know, where am I?!
 There are four stages of culture shock: honeymoon, frustration, understanding and acceptance.
 Keep these stages in mind when starting at a new firm – things will be different but embrace those differences.
 The fatigue sets in and everything seems a million miles away and incredibly difficult to get done – it is usually the simplest of tasks that put the most pressure on you.

 Understand this when starting a new role and embrace the excitement.
-Going back to work put me in good routine, which centred me, and I channelled that energy into my work.
+Going back to work put me in good routine, which centered me, and I channeled that energy into my work.
 A new role and a permanent move are daunting, but if you went on secondment instead, your experience is going to be different because there is always that looming feeling of return.
 Pushing yourself out of your comfort zone is a good thing; it helps you to grow, develop and become successful.

 Moving abroad for work is a great opportunity to develop new skills, advance your knowledge and travel.
 There's a whole world out there, so go and explore it!